-1. The Ministry of Finance is seeking public feedback on the five proposed legislative amendments under the draft Goods and Services Tax (Amendment) Bill 2012.
-We invite you to comment on the proposed amendments in the Amendment Bill.
+The Ministry of Finance is seeking public feedback on the draft Goods and Services Tax (Amendment) Bill 2015

 SCOPE OF THE CONSULTATION EXERCISE

-4. The draft GST (Amendment) Bill 2012 covers a tax change announced in the Budget Statement 2012 as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
-These include:
+The draft GST (Amendment) Bill 2015 covers three planned changes to existing GST policies and administration resulting from on-going reviews of the GST system.
+These are:

-5. The summary table lists all the tax changes and explains the amendments to the GST Act.
+4. The summary table lists the above three changes and explains the amendments to the GST Act and related subsidiary legislations.

-6. We would appreciate your full support and participation to ensure that the consultation exercise is productive.
+5. We would appreciate your participation to ensure that the consultation exercise is productive.
 Respondents are requested to observe these guidelines:

-a.
-Please identify yourself and the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;
+a. please provide your name and the organisation you represent (if any) to enable us to follow up with you to clarify any issues, if necessary;

 PERIOD OF CONSULTATION

-8. The draft GST (Amendment) Bill 2012 together with the draft subsidiary legislations for the changes in paragraph 4 (a) to (c) are available for public consultation from 9 July 2012 to 27 July 2012.
-We regret that comments received after 27 July 2012 will not be considered as they will be too late for incorporation into the final Bill.
+7. The draft GST (Amendment) Bill 2015 for the changes in paragraphs 3a to 3c and the draft subsidiary legislation for the change in paragraph 3b are available for public consultation from 13 July to 31 July 2015.
+We regret that comments received after 31 July 2015 will not be considered for incorporation into the final Bill.

 a. email to firstname.lastname@example.org; or